 The lower end of each pendant assembly will have attached a lifting arm assembly.
-The lifting arm assembly consists of a lifting arm, spacer plate, lock plate assembly, cable pin assembly and a transfer block.
+The lifting arm assembly consists of a lifting arm, lock plate assembly, cable pin assembly and a transfer block.
 The load is carried through the transfer block and lifting arm into the bottom side of one of the ribs in the cover of the PA.
 Also, the lifting arm, when in the loaded position, rests on the top of the adjacent rib which eliminates the rotational twist on the rib being lifted.
-The spacer plate prevents significant radial movement of the lifting arms during engagement.
 The lifting arm is designed to lock under the plenum ribs and will be verified locked before lifting the plenum.
 The design of the lifting arm assemblies preclude disengagement while under load and are capable of remote disengagement once they are unloaded.

 The pendant assemblies, including the load positioners, each have a design rating of 25 tons and are designed in accordance with NUREG-0612.
-Individual subassemblies will be load tested at 150% rated load, and have factors of safety of 3 to yield stress and 5 to ultimate stress, per ANSI N14.6.
+Individual aubassemblies will be load tested at 150% rated load, and have factors of aafety of 3 to yield stress and 5 to ultimate stress, per ANSI N14.6.
+Non-load bearing members will be designed to meet allowable AISC stresses.